-About Pupil Premium
+Pupil Premium Funding

 Pupil Premium funding was introduced by the Government to help support disadvantaged pupils (defined initially by their eligibility for Free School Meals at any time in the last six years).
 The funding aims to enable schools to take the most effective actions to improve outcomes for disadvantaged pupils and eliminate the gap in performance between pupils from backgrounds with different levels of wealth.

-Dean Trust Rose Bridge is allocated an amount each April by the Education and Skills Funding Agency (ESFA), depending on the number of disadvantaged pupils on-roll as at the January census.
-It is then for the Academy to decide how this money is best spent to have the maximum impact on overall pupil achievement and experience.
+Dean Trust Rose Bridge is allocated an amount each April by the Education and Skills Funding Agency (ESFA), depending on the number of disadvantaged pupils on-roll at the January census.
+It is then for the school to decide how this money is best spent to have the maximum impact on overall pupil achievement and experience.

 Monitoring for Impact